Here Are 8 Tips to Keep Your Wedding Budget at US$10k or Less

 2. Don’t Pay for Your Guests’ Accommodation

-Secondly, it is important to define what you pay for and what not.
+Secondly, it is important to decide early on what you pay for and what you do not.
 Most importantly, decide how to handle your guests’ accommodation.
-For destination weddings, guests typically pay their own travel and accommodation expenses (but are not asked to bring a gift).

 3. Pick an Off-Season Weekday Date and Book at Short Notice